 AMY GOODMAN: Racial tensions are running deep in Jena.
-Being in the media spotlight has only made it more uncomfortable for some residents of this 85% white town.
+Being in the media spotlight has only made it more uncomfortable for some residents of this 85 percent white town.
 They feel Jena has been unfairly painted as "the most racist town in the world."

-I want to play excerpts of the interview with the sixty-eight-year-old school board member, Billy Fowler.
+I want to play excerpts of the interview with the 68-year-old school board member, Billy Fowler.
 He moved to Jena in 1940.

 BILLY FOWLER: Our town?
 Our town is a typical Deep South town.
-If I could take you back fifty years ago, a lot of this that’s been said today may be true.
-But if you compare us today to fifty years ago, we have come a long way.
+If I could take you back 50 years ago, a lot of this that’s been said today may be true.
+But if you compare us today to 50 years ago, we have come a long way.
 We’re still not perfect, but we still are Deep South Southerners.

 I don’t think you find anybody here that mistreats black folks.
 There’s nothing in Jena that whites do that blacks can’t do.
 Not one thing.
 If you’d have come during the week, I could have taken you up to the swimming pool, where blacks and white mix swimming.
 We had a football game here a week ago, blacks and white mixing without incident.

 Only a small portion of the black community here claims that we are racial.
 A big majority of the black folks will tell you they don’t think it is.
 Unfortunately, the early stories that came out of the national medias was inaccurate, and they only covered one side of the story.